 All students are eligible to create Umail accounts by following the appropriate instructions below.
 Graduate students are eligible to create Exchange accounts instead of or in addition to Umail accounts.

 - If you're a newly admitted student, create a Umail account using the Starter Kit; see About creating first computing accounts for admitted students, faculty, staff, and affiliates.

-- If you're currently a student, use the Account Management Service (AMS) to create a Umail account; see At IU, if I already have some computing accounts, how do I get others?
+- If you're currently a student, create a Umail account by following the instructions in At IU, if I already have some computing accounts, how do I get others?

-IU faculty and staff are not eligible for Umail accounts, and should continue to use existing mail services (e.g., IU Webmail or IU Exchange).
+IU faculty and staff are not eligible for Umail accounts, and should continue to use existing mail services (i.e., IU Exchange).

 Students with a Umail account can access some Google Apps, such as Alerts, Calendar, Drive, Scholar, and Sites.
 Others, including Blogger, Books, Chrome Integration, Hangouts, Maps, Wallet, and YouTube, are unavailable with a Umail login for various reasons, including contractual limitations between IU and Google.
 No further apps can be added to IU's contract with Google.
 Anyone can access Google services not included in Umail with a Gmail account; create a new Google account.

 To use a Umail account with available Google Apps, enter

 email@example.com as your username, and then enter your Umail vendor password; see At IU, how do I set or reset my vendor password for Imail or

 Accessing your mail